wp-plugins/flyzoo/readme.txt

 * Group Chat can be private or public
 * Emoticons
 * Embed Media (Youtube, Vimeo, SoundCloud and more...)
-* Ban users and remove move comments
+* Ban users and remove comments
 * Customizable bad word filter
-* Multiple chats on your site (WOW &amp; PRO Plans)
+* Multiple chat rooms on your site (WOW &amp; PRO Plans)
 * Users can start private conversations with other users
 * Windows can be moved, resized and minimized
 * Sound Notifications